prabalpkd/California-Housing-Price-Prediction-using-Machine-Learning/README.md

 ###  🚀 Future Enhancements

-1.Tune hyperparameters using GridSearchCV or RandomizedSearchCV 2.Visualize feature importance
+1. Tune hyperparameters using GridSearchCV or RandomizedSearchCV
+2. Visualize feature importance
-3.Deploy the best model using Streamlit or Flask 4.Save model using joblib or pickle for reuse
+3. Deploy the best model using Streamlit or Flask
+4. Save model using joblib or pickle for reuse

 ### 🙌 Acknowledgment

   Thanks to Scikit-learn for providing the real-world California Housing dataset and to the open-source community for the powerful ML tools.

-##### Author
+#### Author
   Prabal Kumar Deka